Should I Think About Franchising Internationally?

-However, we had a question from a customer who immigrated to the U.S. several years ago.
-He asked if we’d consider franchising internationally and letting him and his extended family, still in Europe, buy a license to operate in overseas.
 This interests us because it might allow us to train his team and not have to worry about ongoing support.
 As I said, we’ve studied franchising in the U.S., but know nothing about doing it outside of the country.
 Any thoughts?
-If this is too general a question, could you suggest a website or other sources that can provide me with information on this topic?

 You’ve got a lot to consider.
 First, your current business is profitable and you have three different locations.
 So, you’ve proven that you have a method, a process, for doing business.
-Those are to enormously important franchise considerations.
+Those are two enormously important franchise considerations.
 In fact, if your question had to do with franchising in the U.S., then we’d say, go ahead and take your study to the next level.
-However, you’re faced with a whole different set of questions and issues.
+However, you’re faced with a whole different set of issues.

 You can find a wealth of information here that can help you determine how to move forward with franchising.
 For starters, read our section on franchising a business.
 That will help you in your decision-making.
-But even there, you’ll be challenged with general questions, not issues concerning international franchising.
+But even there, you’ll be challenged with general questions, not issues specific to international franchising.

 Now to the answer you might be looking for.
-TAKE IT SLOW.
 Franchising, while potentially a highly profitable method of distribution, takes time, patience, people and capital to do it right.
 And, of course, even doing it right does not guarantee a successful venture.
 If you were open to domestic franchising, our advice would be to start as close to home as possible.
 But you want to skip that step.
 So, as attractive as it may sound, it’s probably fraught with more dangers than rewards.

 Franchising internationally sounds like big business, and it can be.
-In reality, and particularly for someone without a franchise background, it’s a giant headache you may want to avoid.
+But in reality, and particularly for someone without a franchise background, it’s a giant headache you may want to avoid.